September Bag Ban Movement Update for The United States

 We are happy to report that there’s been lots of really great activity in the United States regarding the bag ban movement.
 There have been some setbacks and disappointments, but there have also been a bunch of new bans passed and a lot of interest in bans in new towns and cities.
 To get the full rundown check out our interactive map.
-This map tracks the movement as a whole and shows what is happening all over the world!
-Keep reading to learn about some of the most recent additions to our map.
+This map tracks the movement as a whole and shows what is happening worldwide!
+Please keep reading to learn about some of the most recent additions to our map.

 Create your custom reusable bag for your business HERE and be a part of the plastic pollution solution!